Cyberia Computer Club Unified Theme

 background-color: var(--bg-purple);

-color: var(--fg-grey);
+color: var(--fg-lilac);

 border: var(--border-dashed);